 Tips for transplanting seedlings:

-- Dig holes about 2 inches deeper and wider than the pots.
+- Dig holes about two inches deeper and wider than the pots.

 - If the seedlings are in peat pots, remove any plastic labels and tear away the pot.
 Put the peat pot in the composter.